5 Reasons Why Accountability Groups Make the Dream Work

-You share their aha moments and in the process, forge a friendship and plant a seed for a future collaboration.
-Most importantly, there’s an an opportunity to celebrate your success together and we’ve all been told before, success is best when shared.
+You share their “aha” moments and in the process, forge friendships and plant seeds for a future collaboration.
+Most importantly, there’s an an opportunity to celebrate your success together, and as we’ve all been told before, success is best when shared.

 4. Accountability groups create a safe place to do unsafe things

 To be vulnerable in everyday life takes courage.
-There seems to be limited time to share our fears, our mistakes and our big challenges related to our career in our everyday lives at the workplace, in social settings and online.
+Whether it’s at the workplace, social settings or online, there seems to be limited time to share our fears, our mistakes and our big challenges.

 An accountability group with focused exercises gives us a chance to show up for ourselves and others.
 It creates a safe place to discuss and create unsafe things.

-5. Accountability groups are no joke, more fun
+5. Accountability groups are no joke, but they are fun

 We’ve heard over and over again, the tales of the tortured artist up all night struggling with their creation.
 And yes, masterpieces have been created from artists isolating themselves and burning the midnight oil.
 That is a choice some creatives make.
 There is another option.

-Working alongside others for a period of time and sharing discoveries and laughs among other things is just more friendlier and fun.
+Working alongside others for a period of time and sharing discoveries and laughs is, among other things, just more fun.
 It’s that simple.